-The number of credits transferred cannot exceed 42 semester hours toward the degree of Master of Divinity or 21 semester hours toward the degree of Master of Arts (Religion).
-No transfer credits may be applied toward the Doctor of Ministry degree.
+The number of credits transferred cannot exceed 42 semester hours toward the degree of Master of Divinity, Master of Arts in Christian Ministry 18 or 12 semester hours toward the degree of Master of Arts (Religion).
+No transfer credits may be applied toward the Master of Arts in Youth Ministry degree.
 Courses with a letter grade of C or better are considered for transfer credit and will not be calculated in a student's grade point average at Memphis Theological Seminary.
 Transfer credit will only be given for courses completed at institutions that are accredited by the Association of Theological Schools or by the appropriate regional accrediting agency.